gradio-app/gradio/CONTRIBUTING.md

 # Contributing to Gradio

+Prequisites:
+  * Python 3.7+
+  * Node 16.0+ (optional for backend-only changes, but needed for any frontend changes)

 More than 30 awesome developers have contributed to the `gradio` library, and we'd be thrilled if you would like be the next `gradio` contributor!
 You can start by forking or cloning the repo (https://github.com/gradio-app/gradio.git) and creating your own branch to work from.

 Next, to install the local development version of Gradio: